A topic from the subject of Decomposition in Chemistry.

 Applications

-Decomposition reactions are used in a variety of practical applications, including:
+Decomposition reactions are used in various applications:

 Conclusion